-Not only were we on one income, but being self employed also brings some additional risk and fluctuation in income.
-And in the world of internet marketing where things can change so quickly, there’s always risk of a sudden drop in income.
+Not only were we on one income, but being self-employed also brings some additional risk and fluctuation in income.
+And in the world of internet marketing where things can change so quickly, there’s always the risk of a sudden drop in income.

 So we decided that even though mathematically it made more sense to invest the money, we felt that psychologically it would be better to pay off the mortgage.
 Getting rid of our largest monthly bill would reduce stress and improve our financial stability.

 So after 4 years of payments on a 30-year mortgage, we paid off the balance in one lump sum.
 I don’t remember what the amount was, but I think it was somewhere around $150,000.